thelenlucas/obsidian-sync/Second Brain/Cell.md

 They can be either [[Prokaryotic]] or [[Eukariotic]].

-Part of a series on #Microbiology
+Part of a series on #Biology/Microbiology